-Does Your Creative Need More Action?
-Get Trackable Results with Direct Response
+How to Get Trackable Results with Direct Response Ad Creative

-As the name suggests, direct response creative is ad creative designed to elicit an immediate response from prospects who may be interested in your product or service.
+As the name suggests, direct response creative is designed to elicit an immediate response from prospects who may be interested in your product or service.

 Why Use Direct Response Creative?

-There are several reasons why you may want to use direct response creative for your next advertising campaign.
+You may want to use direct response creative for your next advertising campaign for several reasons.
 Here are just a few possibilities:

 - You want to evoke an immediate response from your audience.
 For example, if you're the owner of a roofing company, you want your target consumers to schedule an appointment with one of your specialists today.

 - You want to entice your audience to take action through an offer.
 This may be accomplished utilizing a discount, a coupon, or a free trial offer for those consumers who perform the action in question.

 - You want to accomplish a specific objective.
 Your call to action (CTA) may be to visit your company's website, sign up for an email newsletter, subscribe to a promotional list, etc.

 - You don't want to pay high costs for your campaign that can’t be easily tracked.
 Direct response creative tends to be less expensive than other forms of marketing.